Graduate programs

 I applied for this program previously.
 Can I re-apply without re-submitting my documents?

-No. You would need to submit a new application, resubmit your documents with it, and pay the application fee.
+No. You need to submit a new application, resubmit your documents with it, and pay the application fee.

 -